microsoft/kernel-memory/docs/SECURITY_FILTERS.md

 can be filtered when searching, applying some logical filters.

-Kernel Memory leverages this capability, and uses specific native filters on all the supported Vector DBs (Azure Cognitive Search, Qdrant, etc), removing the need to learn ad-hoc filtering syntax, allowing to **tag every memory during the ingestion**, and allowing to **filter by tag when searching**, during the retrieval process.
+Kernel Memory leverages this capability, and uses specific native filters on all the supported Vector DBs (Azure AI Search, Qdrant, etc), removing the need to learn ad-hoc filtering syntax, allowing to **tag every memory during the ingestion**, and allowing to **filter by tag when searching**, during the retrieval process.